-Here’s what other people to say about Ibogaine and the treatment
+Here’s what other people have to say about Ibogaine and the treatment

 I came to Magalies Ibogaine Wellness Centre for heroin addiction.